-- PAC Planning Advisory Committee, which is a local group of stakeholders and constituents meeting monthly in partnership with County of Orange to engage in meaningful stakeholder involvement on mental health and substance use disorder policy, program planning, and implementation, monitoring, workforce, quality improvement, health equity, evaluation, and budget allocations. - SED Serious Emotional Disturbance, which is a diagnosable mental, behavioral, or emotional disorder found in children and adolescents ages 17 and younger.
+- million.
+This act will be replaced by BHSA on January 1, 2025. - PAC Planning Advisory Committee, which is a local group of stakeholders and constituents meeting monthly in partnership with County of Orange to engage in meaningful stakeholder involvement on mental health and substance use disorder policy, program planning, and implementation, monitoring, workforce, quality improvement, health equity, evaluation, and budget allocations. - Serious Emotional Disturbance, which is a diagnosable mental, behavioral, or emotional disorder found in children and adolescents ages 17 and younger.